A Greek upright italic, influenced by handwriting and confidently extending the Bree family

 In 2019, the Bree font family got a huge update.
 A few shapes were updated or added (the ‘k’ and German capital ‘ß’), two entirely new weights were added (Book and Book Italic), and spacing was perfected.
 More than that, Vietnamese support was added to Bree Latin, and the Bree Greek and Bree Cyrillic scripts were designed from scratch to parallel the Latin’s tone.
 Additionally, Bree was designed in variable font format for those who want complete control over the font’s appearance while simultaneously saving digital weight in the form of kilobytes and megabytes.
 The entire Bree family is in the perfect position for the next digital revolution.

-The complete Bree font family, along with our entire catalogue, has been optimised for today’s varied screen uses, and the Latin is included with Bree Greek.
-Bree has been chosen for such wide-ranging uses as Breast Cancer Awareness Month in the US, the branding for the country of Peru, and numerous layouts including mobile apps, magazines, newspapers, and books.
-And be sure to check out Bree Serif, Bree’s energetic and mature slab serif cousin and the perfect companion to the Bree font family.
+The complete seven weight Bree Thai font family, along with our entire catalogue, has been optimised for today’s varied screen uses.
+Bree has been chosen for such wide-ranging uses as the branding for the country of Peru, Breast Cancer Awareness Month in the US, organic food brands, and numerous layouts including mobile apps, newspapers, online magazines, and books.
+Be sure to check out the other scripts in the full multiscript Bree family: Arabic, Latin (including Pinyin and Vietnamese), Cyrillic, and Greek.

 Lead design and concept